tdilauro/Simplified-wiki/Configuration.md

 The circulation manager uses Google OAuth to validate administrators for its admin interface.
-If you haven't set `include_admin_interface` to `true` in the configuration, this integration is not required and will be ignored.
+If you haven't set `include_admin_interface` to `"true"` in the configuration, this integration is not required and will be ignored.

 Use the [Google APIs console](https://console.developers.google.com/)